nzakas/understandinges6/manuscript/01-The-Basics.md

         process(value);
     });

 However, these approaches have some limitations.
 The `for` loop requires some setup in the form of variables; `forEach()` only works on arrays and not other array-like objects.
-ECMAScript 6 solves for all of these problems with the new statement.
+ECMAScript 6 solves all of these problems with the new statement.

 The `for-of` statement is designed to iterate over values in any array-like object.
 Instead of setting up a variable to monitor which item in the array to process, you simply use one variable that is assigned each subsequent value in the array until all values have been through the loop.
 For example: